Call to book01904 734 939

 Your next destination is a fantastic château with a surprising history.
 The 15th-century Château des Milandes enjoys wonderful panoramic views across the Dordogne Valley and displays the fairytale features you would expect from such a castle.
 However, in 1947, it was bought by Josephine Baker, a star of the Parisian cabaret scene in the 1920s.
 The American-born singer and dancer, who performed at the Folies Bergère, created a sumptuous Art Deco haven.
 Whilst exploring the château, you can see displays commemorating her life and work - including her time in the French Resistance during World War II.
 You have time to explore the château, its manicured grounds, or a bird of prey demonstration at your leisure.

-You return to Le Bugue for a three-course dinner with ¼ litre of wine this evening.
+You return to Sarlat for a three-course dinner with ¼ litre of wine this evening.

 Includes